Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Gratuity

-The tax treatment of gratuity depends on the individual's employment status.
-For government employees, gratuity received is fully tax-free.
-For employees in non-government organizations covered under the Gratuity Act, 1972, the lesser of the actual gratuity amount or specified limits is exempt from tax.
-In organizations not covered by this Act, a different exemption limit applies.
+The taxation of gratuity varies by employment sector.
+For governmental employees, gratuity is entirely tax-exempt.
+In non-government sectors covered by the Gratuity Act, 1972, the lesser of actual gratuity or designated limits is exempt.
+Different limits apply to entities not covered by this Act.

 Leave Encashment

-Leave encashment received by Central or State Government employees upon retirement is fully exempt from tax.
-For private sector employees, the exemption limit has increased from Rs.
+Post-retirement leave encashment for Central or State Government employees remains fully tax-free.
+For private sector employees, the exemption increased from Rs.
 3 Lakhs to Rs.
-25 Lakhs as per Budget 2023.
-This applies to leave encashment received upon retirement or resignation.
+25 Lakhs, post-retirement or resignation, as per the 2023 Budget.

 Receipts from Hindu Undivided Families (HUFs)